Calorimetric Measurement of Multi-TeV Muons via Deep Regression: The CNN regression task

 \subsubsection{Network body and output}

-The body of the network consists of three fully connected layers, each with 80 neurons.
+The body of the network is relatively simple, and consists of three fully connected layers, each with 80 neurons.
 Weights are initialised using the Kaiming rule, and biases are initialised with zeros.
 Swish-1 activation functions are placed after every layer.
 No batch normalisation is used.

 The output layer of the network consists of a single neuron.
 Weights are initialised using the Glorot rule, and the bias is initialised to zero.
 No activation function is used.